-No. Graves cannot be opened without the permission in writing of the registered owner of the grave.
+No. Graves cannot be opened without the permission in writing of the registered owner.
 The only exception to this is where the burial is to be that of the registered owner in which case no written authority is required.
 The law protects your rights as registered owner of the grave.